elseawhy/krabby/README.md

 | `XDG_CACHE_HOME` | `~/.cache` | Where the per-binary profile cache (`v3compile/<bin_name>`) is stored |

 Per-project overrides: drop a `.v3compile` file (containing just `rust` or `crosslto`) in a project's root to skip probing for that project permanently.

-## How profile selection works

-1. **Cache check** — looks up a per-binary (install) or per-project (local build) cached profile.
-If found, skips straight to compiling with it.
-2. **Probe: `crosslto`** — compiles with clang/llvm-ar/llvm-ranlib and cross-language LTO enabled.
-3. **Probe: `noc`** (canary) — for `install`, compiles a second time with pure Rust flags and no LTO cross-toolchain, then compares instruction counts between the two binaries.
-   - For local project builds, instead of a second full compile, it re-runs the incremental build with a 3-second timeout to see if the FFI-flagged cache invalidated (an indirect signal that C/C++ dependencies are actually involved).
-4. **Decision** — if the instruction counts differ (or the incremental probe times out / rebuilds), `crosslto` wins; otherwise `rust` (pure Rust, no crosslto) is used, and the profile is cached for next time.

 ## ⚠️ Caveats